SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: Network and Threat Model

 \subsection{Threat Model}

 In SpiralShard, there are honest and malicious nodes.
 The honest nodes obey all the protocols.
-There are two kinds of malicious nodes: \emph{Byzantine} and \emph{alive-but-corrupt (a-b-c)} nodes \cite{flexible}.
-The Byzantine nodes may collude and corrupt the system arbitrarily, such as remaining silent, sending conflicting messages to different nodes, and voting for blocks containing invalid transactions.
-A-b-c nodes, proposed by Flexible BFT~\cite{flexible}, are widely recognized as a typical and rational type of attacker, especially in real-world permissionless blockchains~\cite{jo2020toward, kane2021highway, Trebiz, flexible}.
-A-b-c nodes always properly attempt to sign and send inconsistent messages to different nodes to break safety (e.g., fork chains to launch double-spending attacks).
-However, they positively vote for proposals to push consensus forward.
-Align with the previous work~\cite{flexible}, a-b-c nodes should be treated as Byzantine during the safety proof.
-And once we have proved safety, we can treat a-b-c nodes as honest while proving liveness.
+There are two kinds of malicious nodes: \textbf{\emph{Byzantine}} and \textbf{\emph{alive-but-corrupt (a-b-c)}} nodes \cite{flexible}.
+The Byzantine nodes may collude together (both intra-/cross-shard) and corrupt the system arbitrarily, such as remaining silent, sending conflicting messages to different nodes, and voting for blocks containing invalid transactions.
+Besides, bounded by the eventual synchrony property of the partial-synchronous network, Byzantine nodes can only exploit short-term message delays or reorderings.
+A-b-c nodes, proposed by Flexible BFT\cite{flexible} (CCS '19), are widely recognized as a typical and rational type of attacker, especially in real-world permissionless blockchains~\cite{jo2020toward, kane2021highway, Trebiz, flexible}.
+A-b-c nodes always properly attempt to sign and send inconsistent messages to different nodes to break safety (e.g., generate fork chains).
+However, they \emph{positively vote for proposals to push consensus forward (i.e., maintain liveness)}.
+Align with the previous work~\cite{flexible}, \emph{a-b-c nodes should be treated as Byzantine during the safety proof.
+And once we have proved safety, we can treat a-b-c nodes as honest while proving liveness. }

-A-b-c nodes are considered a typical and rational type of attacker~\cite{jo2020toward, kane2021highway, Trebiz, flexible}, especially in permissionless blockchain systems.
-The rationale behind this stems from the nature of blockchain payment systems, wherein some attackers often benefit by compromising system safety, evidenced by the substantial losses incurred due to double-spending attacks in Bitcoin and Ethereum Classic~\cite{btcdouble, etcdouble}.
+\textbf{Justification of A-b-c Nodes.} A-b-c nodes are considered a typical and rational type of attacker~\cite{jo2020toward, kane2021highway, Trebiz, flexible}, especially in permissionless blockchain systems.
+The rationale behind this stems from the nature of blockchain payment systems, wherein some attackers often benefit by compromising system safety, evidenced by the substantial losses incurred due to double-spending attacks in Bitcoin and Ethereum Classic~\cite{etcdouble}.
 On the other hand, nodes are motivated to preserve liveness to earn service fees~\cite{jo2020toward, kane2021highway,ranchal2020zlb, Trebiz, blockchainIsDead, basilic, flexible}.

-The fraction of Byzantine and a-b-c nodes in the system are denoted as $F_B$ and $F_A$.
-Thus, there are $N \cdot F_B$ Byzantine and $N \cdot F_A$ a-b-c nodes in the system, respectively.
-Like most blockchain systems, we assume that the adversaries are slowly-adaptive, i.e., the set of malicious nodes and honest nodes are fixed during each epoch (e.g., one day) and can be changed only between epochs~\cite{buildingBlocks_survey}.